- Child Custody

 Under Lubbock family law, a protective order can be issued by a court to protect an individual from physical harm.

 If a person believes they are in danger, they have the right to apply to the court for a restraining order, which is a court order that requires the offending individual to obey specific conditions as contained therein.

 Grandparent rights vary from state to state, according to governing family laws.

 Adoption is defined under family law as when parental rights are transferred from the natural or birth parents to the adoptive parents.

 Family mediation is an alternative for resolving disputes in actions for divorce, annulment, establishment of paternity, child custody, or child or spousal support.

 When there is a question as to whether somebody is the father of a child, it is called under family law a matter of paternity.

 Courts appoint competent adults for people over 18 who are declared mentally or physically incapacitated and legally deemed unable to make decisions regarding their health, living arrangements, finances, and life in general.
 Courts can also appoint a legal guardian for children under 18 whose parents can no longer take care of them.

-The Houston family law office of Robert Reid McInvale is skilled at handling cases involving non-Texas residents.
+The Lubbock family law office of Robert Reid McInvale is skilled at handling cases involving non-Texas residents.